goungoun/coursera-note-tensorflow/05_Art_and_Science_of_Machine_Learning/readme.md

 - Dataset Augmentation
 - Noise Robustness
 - Sparse Representations
 - Regularization does not affect the model structure.
-It changes on ly the loss function
+It changes only loss function

 ## L1 & L2 Regularization
 - To penalize model complexity